Areeej123/-Internet-of-things-and-data-systems.Week-3-assignments/README.md

   * Open the Arduino code in the Arduino IDE.
   * Then you have to connect the servo to the Arduino and connect the Arduino piece to the USB wire of your device.
-  After that, press the connect button "اتصال" on the page to connect to the Serial Port *Simplified explanation of the code :
+  After that, press the connect button "اتصال" on the page to connect to the Serial Port
+ # -Simplified explanation of the code :

 Calling requestPort() prompts the user to select a device and returns a SerialPort object.
 Once you have a SerialPort object, calling port.open() with the desired baud rate will open the serial port.